“Ding Dong, Avon Calling”

 For some reason, Antique dealers of today don’t seem to realize the value of these items.
 Ironically, much of this stuff is now worth a small fortune on the collectors market via websites such as eBay.

 When travelling salesmen were being replaced by malls, Avon remained on top: their unique product and friendly staff are welcomed into homes as much today as yesterday.
 Many homemakers still look forward to their weekly visit from the Avon lady, bringing bags of goodies ordered through their catalogue.

-Avon bottles are collectible, as is their fine line of jewellery.
-Their best selling product is the miraculous dry skin lotion, Skin So Soft, which has a cult following among the mosquito bitten.
+Avon bottles are collectable, as is their fine line of jewellery.
+Their best-selling product is the miraculous dry skin lotion, Skin So Soft, which has a cult following among the mosquito-bitten.